Appalachian State University is committed to maintaining a safe campus community.

 The vision of EHS&EM is to increase resiliency and preserve the Appalachian mission as a recognized campus leader and resource for environmental health, safety, and emergency management.

-Our department's primary mission is to promote healthy, safe, and resilient campus operations, to protect students, faculty, staff and visitors, and to protect the environment.
+Our offices's primary mission is to promote healthy, safe, and resilient campus operations, to protect students, faculty, staff and visitors, and to protect the environment.

 EHS&EM is committed to the following values:

 - Stewardship and Compliance